TienSFU25/2650-weekly-exercises/w1/README.md

 For Q2, submit `style1.css`, `style2.css`

-For Q3, submit both the HTML and CSS files
+For Q3, submit a new HTML and CSS file for your animated SVG

 Put everything in a .zip folder and submit on Brightspace